 Hollywood writers, represented by the Writers Guild of America (WGA) have been on strike since early May.
 Hollywood actors, represented by the Screen Actors Guild and the American Federation of Television & Radio Artists (SAG-AFTRA) joined the strike in mid July.
 These orgainzations are in contract negotiations with the Alliance of Motion Picture and Telvision Producers (AMPTP) which represent Hollywood studios and production companies.
 A history of contract negotiations can be be found here.

 [email protected] 107 East Madison Street, MSC 80 Tallahassee, FL 32399 850.717.8990

 The Florida Office of Film & Entertainment is an internationally recognized leader in providing service and support to the entertainment industry.
-The Florida Office of Film & Entertainment is not just a leader but also serves as an effective link between industry and all levels of government to improve the business climate for the growth and expansion of the entertainment industry in Florida.
+The Florida Office of Film & Entertainment also serves as an effective link between industry and all levels of government to improve the business climate for the growth and expansion of the entertainment industry in Florida.

 [email protected] 415 Clematis Street, West Palm Beach, FL 33401 561.253.2600